 Basically, you have to ensure good titles and descriptions for your pages and content.
 Although Google has said it does not use the title and description tags to rank websites, we have found that these tags still impact how Google understands your website.
 Keep titles within 50 characters and descriptions should be within 150 characters.

 3. Build Links Ethically

 The best way to build links is to write quality contents that are worthy of being linked to.
-Link also to other high quality pages that are related to yours.
-Avoid buying links, in fact, run away from the temptation of buying links because Google will ultimately catch you and the consequences is never palatable.
+The link also to other high-quality pages that are related to yours.
+Avoid buying links, in fact, run away from the temptation of buying links because Google will ultimately catch you and the consequences are never palatable.